 I love topping Spanish Beans and Rice with parsley oil, which is a simple mix of fresh parsley, lemon juice, and olive oil.
 While totally optional, it adds bright, fresh flavor to turn this pantry meal into something truly exceptional.

-Think of this recipe more as a blueprint rather than steadfast set of instructions.
-Spanish Beans and Rice is extremely versatile, which means there are myriad substitutions.
+Think of this rice and beans recipe more as a blueprint rather than steadfast set of instructions.
+Overall, it’s extremely versatile, which means there are myriad substitutions.
 Here’s what you need:

 - White rice: It’s best to use a long-grain white rice here, such as jasmine or basmati.
 You can also use brown rice, which will up the nutrient ante.